The 6 Best Survival Fishing Kits For Any Scenario

 Why It Made The List

 There are plenty of survival kits out there that are loaded with stuff you’ll never use.
-But this very thorough kit only has solid, multi-use survival supplies, and plenty of them.
-It has more hooks, line, and lures than any other kit on the list, so if you need a TEOTWAWKI survival fishing kit, then this is the one for you.
+But this comprehensive kit only has solid, multi-use survival supplies and plenty of them.
+It has more hooks, lines, and lures than any other kit on the list, so if you need a TEOTWAWKI survival fishing kit, this is the one for you.

 Best Feature

-There’s no one “best feature,” on this kit.
-Its best feature is its ample backup gear and multi-use tools for any scenario.
-And it’s not just a fishing kit; it even has some trapping and hunting gear for some more food-gathering options.
+There’s no one “best feature” on this kit.
+Its best feature is ample backup gear and multi-use tools for any scenario.
+And it’s not just a fishing kit; it even has some trapping and hunting gear for more food-gathering options.

 Potential Drawbacks